abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 As different as those three ideas were, this is the common thread that ties them together:

-- From McConnell: moving variable declarations to where they’re used lets us understand the loop by itself, and even extract it: comprehensibility and refactoring!
+- From McConnell and <cite>Code Complete 2</cite>: moving variable declarations to where they’re used lets us understand the loop by itself, and even extract it: comprehensibility and refactoring!

 - From Rust: control over mutability lets us know where changes *can* happen to any given piece of data: comprehension, ability to refactor, and prevention of whole classes of bugs.